evacodekitchen/fullstack-example/README.md

 # fullstack-example
-An example project with database, rest server and webapplication client.
+An example project with React UI, Spring Boot server and H2 embedded db.